sayanmaiti2/sayanmaiti2/README.md

 - 👋 Hi, I’m @sayanmaiti2
-- 👀 I’m interested in Web Development and Data Science.
+- 👀 I’m a Full-Stack Developer with experience in Java, Angular and React.
-- 🌱 I’m currently learning Angular application development and Tensorflow.
+- 🌱 I’m currently learning about Kafka and Docker.
-- 💞️ I’m looking to collaborate on Web Development and Data Science projects.
+- 💞️ I’m looking to collaborate on Web Development.
 - 📫 Reach me out on Twitter at @maiti_sayan.

 <!---